zzzarius/vinted-web-homework-assignment/README.md

-Assignment for hiring Web Engineers at Vinted
+# Take-home technical assignment for prospective Web Engineers at Vinted

+## Please read carefully the information provided